Microsoft/azure-docs.cs-cz/articles/load-balancer/load-balancer-distribution-mode.md

       </InputEndpoint>
     </LoadBalancedEndpointList>

-Jako výš, nastavte `LoadBalancerDistribution` element sourceIP spřažení 2 řazené kolekce členů, sourceIPProtocol k přidružení 3 řazené kolekce členů nebo žádné bez přidružení (5 řazené kolekce členů spřažení).
+As previously described, set the `LoadBalancerDistribution` element to sourceIP for two-tuple affinity, sourceIPProtocol for three-tuple affinity, or none for no affinity (five-tuple affinity).

 #### <a name="response"></a>Odpověď